 Need something to top up your Pixel 7 wirelessly on the go?
-AUKEY's Basix Pro 20,000mAh Wireless Charging Power Bank needs no wire whatsoever, making it super portable.
-It also doubles as a mount for your Pixel thanks to the little clip-like kickstand on the back.
-You won't get fast wireless charging, but it's still a convenient accessory to own.
+The Satechi Duo Wireless Charger Stand needs no wire whatsoever, making it super portable.
+It has two 10W coils, so you can charge another device wirelessly at the same time.
+You won't get fast wireless charging, but it's still a convenient wireless portable charger to own.

 Picking the right Pixel wireless charger